AungThiha/DitchButterKnife/README.md

 ### What doesn't work
 * If a java class file has one or more inner classes, you will have some minor errors that you need to fix manually
+* If you write @BindView statement in two lines, this won't work
 * This script doesn't support OnClick binding